Chaim Yellin: Family

 His brother, Meir Yellin (1910–2000) was a writer and engineer by profession.
-During the Nazi occupation he was imprisoned in the Kovno Ghetto, but eventually escaped and hid until the city was liberated by the Soviets.
-Upon the liberation of Kovno, he became the founder of a shelter for Jewish children who survived the Holocaust.
+During the Nazi occupation he was imprisoned in the Kovno Ghetto, but eventually escaped and hid until the city was occupied by the Soviets.
+Upon the Soviet occupation of Kaunas, he became the founder of a shelter for Jewish children who survived the Holocaust.
 He published stories and articles in Lithuania, and later in the Soviet Jewish press about the Holocaust in Lithuania.
 Among his works: "Partisaner von Kunaser Gette" (in Yiddish: "Partisans in the Kovno Ghetto", Moscow, 1948); "One Night" (in Lithuanian and Russian, 1966); "In the Death Fortresses" (in Lithuanian, 1966).

 With his wife, Dweira Yellin-Kormanaite, Meir Yellin had a daughter, Esther Yellin, born in 1940.
 Esther was a piano student in the legendary master class of Heinrich Neuhaus in Moscow.
 Today Esther Yellin works as a pianist and piano teacher for professional pianists in Zurich, Switzerland.